sourcegraph/careers/job-descriptions/software-engineer-backend.md

 # Software Engineer - Backend

-## About us

-We're building the new standard developer platform.
-Top tech companies have invested \$100Ms to build internal developer platforms for code search, code review, alerts, and automation.
-Sourcegraph provides this standard developer platform to every company, helping startups and large enterprises ship better software faster.

-[Our mission](https://sourcegraph.com/plan) is to dramatically increase the number of people who can understand and write code.
-By making code more accessible, we will democratize software development and accelerate innovations that bring the future sooner in transportation, health care, energy, AI, communication, space travel, etc.

-We value openness and transparency.
-[Our handbook](https://about.sourcegraph.com/handbook), [our strategy](https://about.sourcegraph.com/company/strategy), and [our code](https://github.com/sourcegraph/sourcegraph) are public.
-This transparency helps us rapidly gather feedback from our customers so we can iterate, learn, and deliver the best product.

-To create a product that serves the needs of all developers, we are building a diverse remote-first team that is distributed across the world.
-Sourcegraph is an equal opportunity workplace; we welcome people from all backgrounds and communities.

-If you are passionate about making the world better through software, come join us!

-## About the role

-As a backend engineer at Sourcegraph, you will focus on designing and developing fast and reliable services that power our product (e.g., code search, syntax highlighting, auth, code host integrations).
-Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.g2wq4qci7wj0) to see the challenges that we are working on today and in the near future.
+We are looking for backend engineers who know how to design and build performance sensitive distributed systems.
+You will innovate key systems (e.g., code search, campaigns, syntax highlighting, auth, code host integrations) to make [Universal Code Search](https://about.sourcegraph.com/universal-code-search/) more powerful and scale to our customers with the largest codebases in the world.

-### Qualifications
+## Qualifications

-We are looking for candidates with the following skills:

-- Excellent knowledge of Go.
+- Solid understanding of Go fundamentals (e.g., dealing with concurrency, error handling, unit testing).
-- Skilled at building, testing (e.g., unit, integration, end-to-end), and debugging high performance distributed systems.
+- Skilled at designing, building, testing (e.g., unit, integration, end-to-end), and debugging high performance distributed systems.
-- Good knowledge of Git in particular and other version control systems more generally.
 - Ability to communicate clearly and empathetically, especially in writing and documentation.
 - Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g., cut scope) to ship quickly and iterate when necessary.
+- Good knowledge of Git in particular and other version control systems more generally.

-### Nice-to-haves
+## Nice-to-haves

 - Experience making distributed systems observable (e.g., logging, Prometheus metrics, request tracing).
 - Experience using Postgres and Redis.
 - Experience load testing distributed systems.
 - Experience writing high performance Go code and benchmarks.
+- Large or numerous contributions to open source projects.
 - Published blog posts and/or tech talks about your work.
-- Experience working on high-performing teams, preferably tech startups.
+- Experience working on small high-performing teams, preferably tech startups.

-## Location

-We are an [all-remote company](https://about.sourcegraph.com/company/remote) and [globally distributed team](https://about.sourcegraph.com/company/team) focused on results and employee happiness, so wherever you choose to work is up to you.
-We don't require you to be in any particular timezone or location.

-## Compensation and benefits
+## Learn more about us

+To create a product that serves the needs of all developers, we are building a diverse [all-remote team](https://about.sourcegraph.com/company/remote) that is [distributed across the world](https://about.sourcegraph.com/company/team).
+Sourcegraph is an equal opportunity workplace; we welcome people from all backgrounds and communities.

-We provide [competitive pay and equity](https://about.sourcegraph.com/handbook/people-ops/compensation) because we want you to act like a business owner and share in the success of Sourcegraph.
-We also provide [many benefits](https://about.sourcegraph.com/handbook/people-ops/benefits-and-perks) to keep you happy, healthy, and productive.
+We provide [competitive compensation](https://about.sourcegraph.com/handbook/people-ops/compensation) and [practical benefits](https://about.sourcegraph.com/handbook/people-ops/benefits-and-perks) to keep you happy and healthy so that you can do your best work.

+Learn more about what it is like to work at Sourcegraph by reading [our handbook](https://about.sourcegraph.com/handbook/).

 ## Interview process